aramis-lab/handbook/docs/neuroimaging.md

 ## Visualization

+For the visualization of MRI data, you can use the tools embedded in neuroimagin g software:
+- FreeSurfer (freeview)
+- MRtrix (mrview)
+- FSL (fsleyes).

+For visualization of PET images:

+- Vinci (also works with MRI)

-For the visualization of MRI data, you can use the tools embedded in neuroimaging software e.g. FreeSurfer (freeview), MRtrix (mrview), FSL (fsleyes).
-PET-imagers are very fond of the visualization software Vinci, you should give it a try because it works on any MRI data (An online registration is not compulsory but advised).
-There exists also on the App Store some alternatives like BrainView (visualization of segmented T1 images) or MRICro (viewer for nifti data).
+Commong alternatives found on App Store: BrainView (visualization of segmented T1 images) or MRICro (viewer for nifti data).

-## Data Manipulation
+## Image Processing

+### Resampling

+@TODO
+ Resampling and images is changing the resolution and/or dimensions of an image.
+Images are composed of voxels (three dimensional equivalent of a pixel).
+Voxels are caled isotropic if all dimensions are of equal lengths, otherwise, they are said to be anisotropic.

+ When resampling we can make the dimensions of the voxels either shorter (to achieve higher resolution) or longer (for lower-resolution images).
+Resampling is then a numeric approach to reduce or enhace the resolution through approximation algorithms.

+ For MRI data, each voxel is associated with a number which represents the intensity of the signal measured at that voxel.

+### Normalizing

+@TODO

+Each person's brain is different.
+When performing neuroimaging studies, it is important to normalize across subjects to adjust the overall size and orientation of images

+### Tools

+#### Nibabel
 A very powerful python-based tool to access neuro-imaging data (`.nii`, `.dcm` etc.) stored on our file system is [nibabel](https://nipy.org/nibabel/).
 You can easilly install the latest release of `nibabel` using `pip`:

 ```